 FOMT is also the caretakers of the Marshallton Blacksmith Shop, a nearby historic building which was built in 1750 and remains essentially unchanged from its original condition.

 2020 FOMT Events are on hold due to the CORVID 19 Pandemic.
-Our hopes are that we will be able to host an Autumn Ghost Walk and our traditional Christmas Tree Lighting on Dec.
-5th.

 In addition to restoring/maintaining historic sites in Marshallton, FOMT hosts/participates in various events in Marshallton during the year, such as The Village Memorial Day Parade, the Trimbleville Walking Tour, Marshallton's Ghost Walk and the Village Tree Lighting.